Enniscorthy: Enniscorthy Rockin' Food & Fruit Festival

 The Enniscorthy Rockin' Food Festival has been an annual August Bank Holiday event in Enniscorthy since 2016.
-Now renamed the Rockin' Food & Fruit Festival, it's the highlight of the summer calendar in Enniscorthy, taking place over the August Bank Holiday Weekend.
-As always, the Rockin' Food & Fruit Festival brings the very best in local food and fruit producers, family entertainment and as always, the best of Rock 'n' Roll.
+Now renamed the Rockin' Food & Fruit Festival, it takes place over the August Bank Holiday Weekend.
+The festival brings in local food and fruit producers, family entertainment and live music.

 It primarily involves free outdoor 1950s/Rockabilly themed gigs, a trail of food and craft marquees, an artisan food market, and events and classes for adults and children.
 There are also food and drink workshops that run alongside the festival in local cafés and restaurants.
 Enniscorthy Rockin' Food Festival was born from the amalgamation of a number of smaller community festivals taking place in Enniscorthy.
 It was decided by a committee that there was demand for one larger festival combining all elements of the smaller community festivals.

 The Blackstairs Blues festival is also an annual event and includes international and local performers, in a variety of late-night concerts and workshops.

 Education

 Enniscorthy has four second-level schools: Coláiste Bríde, St. Mary's CBS, Enniscorthy Community College and Meánscoil Gharman and four primary schools – St. Aidan's, St. Mary's, St. Senan's and Gaelscoil Inis Córthaidh.
+St. Patricks’s Special School is based in Enniscorthy.
+Catering for students aged 5–18 with a Moderate Global Learning Delay and a Severe/ Profound Global Learning Delay.
+Students from the whole of County Wexford and South County Wicklow attend.
+St. Patrick’s was established in 1968.